MontrealCorpusTools/PolyglotDB/docs/source/tutorial_enrichment.rst

 .. note::

-    See :ref:`stress_enrichment` for more details on how to encode stress in various ways.
+    See :ref:`stress_enrichment` for more details on how to encode stress, as well as how to add tone rather than stress information to syllables for tone languages.

 .. _tutorial_additional_enrichment: